pi-hole/.github/.github/PULL_REQUEST_TEMPLATE.md

 **Please make sure you**
  1. Base your code and PRs against the repositories developmental branch.
  2. [Sign Off](https://docs.pi-hole.net/guides/github/how-to-signoff/) all commits as we enforce the [DCO](https://docs.pi-hole.net/guides/github/dco/) for all contributions
+ 3. [Sign](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) all your commits as they must have verified signatures

 ---
 - **What does this PR aim to accomplish?:**